 Environmental Education interns are our primary instructors for onsite and offsite education programs.
 Other responsibilities and opportunities include:

-- assisting with live animal care and handling
+- Assist with live animal care and training

-- leading public natural and cultural history walks
+- Lead public natural and cultural history walks and team building programs

-- contributing posts to the Center’s social media platforms and Naturalist Notebook blog
+- Contribute to the Center’s blog and social media

-- collecting and submitting data for citizen science projects
+- Collect and submit data for Citizen science projects and foster sustainable initiatives

 - Fall Season: June 15 (or until all positions are filled)